UC Master Food Preserver Mission Statement

 7601 Irvine Blvd, Irvine CA 92618

 Closed-toe shoes are required.
+If you have long hair, please tie it back for this class.
 Please bring an apron from home.
 If you cannot bring an apron, please select the $5 cleaning fee for a loaner apron.
 All ingredients and kitchen tools will be provided at the class.

-Cancellation Policy: No refunds one week prior to workshop, as materials will have been purchased.
+Cancellation Policy: No refunds two weeks prior to workshop, as materials will have been purchased.

-Directions to the location are shown on the home page of the website: https://ucanr.edu/sites/MFPOC/
+Directions to the location are shown on the home page of this website: https://ucanr.edu/sites/MFPOC/ and below.

 UC ANR South Coast Research & Extension Center